wodby/docs/product/faq.md

 Quality over quantity.

+### What is instance?

+Application instance is a single environment (bundle) deployed for your app (dev, staging, prod, feature, etc).
+Every app can have unlimited instances but at least one.
+Read more about instance [here](../apps/instances.md)

+### How Wodby's availability affects my apps

+Wodby's availability does not affect availability of your server or apps.
+Although if Wodby becomes unavailable some tasks such as auto deployment won't be processed and auto backups will be postponed.

 ### How can I purchase a server?

 Wodby is not a hosting provider.
 We believe that there are plenty of reliable providers on the market already.
 Instead we provide a way to [connect your own server](../servers/connect/README.md) from any cloud.